2020 League Charter

-Frozen Tundra has three types of player drafts that can occur.
+Frozen Tundra has two types of player drafts that can occur.
 They are:

-Further explanations and reasons for the three types of drafts are below.
+Further explanations and reasons for the two types of drafts are below.

-Each pick must be made within a one minute (that’s 1 minute!) time frame.
-If a team fails to make a selection within the allotted time (and technology failure is not to blame), the CEO will announce “the next team on the clock is…”, and at that point the next team may make a selection.
+Each pick must be made within a given time frame (either one or two minutes depending upon the draft round).
+If a team fails to make a selection within the allotted time (and technology failure is not to blame), the Commissioner or Draft Coordinator will announce “the next team on the clock is…”, and at that point the next team may make a selection.

 Trades may be executed during the draft, but only negotiated in the secondary chat room or separately.
 When a trade is announced, it may only be announced in a fashion like this: “Trade - The Green Bay Packers trade their 1st round choice to the Shreveport Steamer for …”.
-All trades made during the draft will are not subject to immediate review and discussion by the Trade Advisory Board.
+The other team involved in the trade must confirm it.

 Team placement will be handled in reverse order of win-loss percentage from the previous year using all tie-breaker methods.
 The league champion and runner-up always draft last and next-to-last respectively in each round.